apache/mynewt-site/docs/os/tutorials/blehci_project.md

 ### Create a project

 Use the Newt tool to create a new project directory containing a skeletal Mynewt framework.
 Change into the newly created directory.
-Make sure the downloaded version is 0.9.0 or later.

 ```
 $ newt new blehciproj